cmu-odml/cmu-odml.github.io/labs/01_pytorch_ffnns.md

 ## 1. Assignment Objectives

 In this lab you will build a basic feed-forward neural network for classification in PyTorch on CPU, and train and evaluate that model in terms of efficiency and classification accuracy on a simple language or vision task.
-The goals of this exercise are:
+The goals of this exercise are to:

- 1. Proficiency training and evaluating basic feed-forward neural network architectures for language or computer vision classifcation tasks in PyTorch.
+ 1. Demonstrate proficiency training and evaluating basic feed-forward neural network architectures for language or computer vision classifcation tasks in PyTorch.
  2. Implement methods for benchmark basic efficiency metrics of: Latency, parameter count, and FLOPs.
  3. Experiment with varying model size, depth, and input resolution; and analyze the impacts on efficiency and accuracy.